vitessio/website/content/en/docs/reference/vreplication/vreplication.md

 ## VReplicationExec

-The `VReplicationExec` command is used to manage vreplication streams.
+The `VReplicationExec` command is a low-level command used to manage VReplication streams.
 The commands are issued as SQL statements.
-For example, a `select` can be used to see the current list of streams.
-An `insert` can be used to create one, etc. By design, the metadata for vreplication streams are stored in a `vreplication` table in the `vt` database.
-VReplication uses the 'pull' model.
+For example, a `SELECT` can be used to see the current list of streams.
+An `INSERT` can be used to create one, etc. By design, the metadata for vreplication streams are stored in a table called `vreplication` in the `_vt` sidecar database.
+VReplication uses a 'pull' model.
 This means that a stream is created on the target side, and the target pulls the data by finding the appropriate source.
+As a result, this metadata is stored on the target shard.

 The table schema is as follows: